Set Up A Powerful Email Marketing Campaign

 Decide on how often you want to send your newsletter

 Email newsletters can be sent daily, weekly, bi-weekly, or monthly.
 Depending on your site, there may be a recommended option.
-Ultimately, the frequency of your emails relies on availability, commitment, timing, and the amount of content available.
-After you know when’s best to send your email, you can see major sales from it with as many as 66 percent of consumers online having previously made a purchased based on an email message, according to the Direct Marketing Association .
+Ultimately, the frequency of your emails relies on the availability, commitment, timing, and amount of content available.
+After you know when’s best to send your email, you can see major sales from it with as many as 66 percent of consumers online having previously made a purchase based on an email message.

 Deciding what goes into your newsletter